Lockheed F-104 Starfighter: 1967 Taiwan Strait Conflict

 On 13 January 1967, four ROCAF F-104G aircraft engaged a formation of J-6/MiG-19s of the People's Liberation Army Air Force over the disputed island of Kinmen (Quemoy).
-Major Hu Shih-lin and Captain Shih Bei-puo each shot down one MiG-19.
+Major Hu Shih-lin and Captain Shih Pei-po each shot down one MiG-19.
 One F-104 did not return to base and its pilot was listed as missing in action.

+This was the final direct-battle engagement between the PRC and ROC of the Cold War era, and is popularly referred to as the 113 Air Battle, which has also become known as a scandal between military and public affairs; of the four F-104 Starfighters that engaged the J-6/MiG-19s that day, it has been revealed that the F-104 piloted by Major Yang Ching-tsung was lost at some point during the battle with the MiG-19s, or soon thereafter, to which the news of this suspicious loss was withheld from the public.
+However, the wife of Major Yang threatened to hold a public news conference regarding how her husband was not being honored for his ultimate sacrifice, and had to be restrained by RoCAF officials, telling her that "We're preparing to retake China and revive our country, and we have to maintain the morale of our people and military.
+It’s best that we don’t announce any negative news", while promising to take good care of her and her family.

-F-104 designer Kelly Johnson stated that this particular battle illustrated the relative strengths and weaknesses of the Starfighter in aerial combat.
+In aftermath of the 113 Air Battle, F-104 designer Kelly Johnson stated that this particular battle illustrated the relative strengths and weaknesses of the Starfighter in aerial combat.
 "We had them on acceleration and we had them on steady-state altitude, but we could not turn with them," said Johnson, who at the time was working on the larger-winged, more-maneuverable CL-1200 Lancer derivative of the F-104.